-The student is free to select a project which is particularly interesting to him/her.
-If the student prefers, there are on-going projects conducted by the faculty in which there are opportunities for participation.
-The student must speak with the program director before settling on a project.
+The resident is free to select a project which is particularly interesting to him/her.
+If the resident prefers, there are on-going projects conducted by the faculty in which there are opportunities for participation.
+The resident must speak with the Program Director before settling on a project.
 A research proposal will be expected in order to clarify the project.